 The UNSEEN Arts Hub was pleased to be the venue to host the launch of Ageing on the Edge ‘Home At Last’ Report.
 We are very proud that the women from the UNSEEN project were able to present at this event and share their diverse stories of housing insecurity and homelessness.
 Ageing on the Edge state housing is critically important for physical and mental health, and general wellbeing of older people.
 With a decline in home ownership at retirement age, unprecedented increases in housing prices and a reduction in social and affordable housing stock in NSW, older people are experiencing significant housing challenges and are at increased risk of homelessness.
 Here is a LINK to the ‘Home at Last’ report.

-UNSEEN participant Roshee shared her experiences of family violence and homelessnss with Caitlin Fitzsimmons from the Sydney Morning Herald in the story “NSW to lose 3360 affordable homes: See which suburbs get hit the hardest”
+UNSEEN participant Roshee shared her experiences of family violence and homelessness with Caitlin Fitzsimmons from the Sydney Morning Herald in the story “NSW to lose 3360 affordable homes: See which suburbs get hit the hardest” LINK

 14 November 2021

 UNSEEN participant Evie shared her story with the the Terrible Happy Place podcast in episode #132 – EVIE: Nevertheless she persisted.

 “This conversation is confronting, uncomfortable (at times), educational, and straight-up no bullshit.
 We discuss violence against women, social inequity, religious trauma and much much more.
 This might be one of the most profound podcasts and interviews I’ve ever recorded so buckle in.
 Please read the show notes before listening as there is a trigger warning.”

 7 November 2021